-This vintage khukuri is the joint venture between Michael Laidlow, Canada and KHHI Nepal.
-Here the sole purpose is to reproduce exact version so that the beauty and essence of the original kukri is not limited to one person (owner) but for the whole mass to enjoy and take pride in it.
-The kukri certainly plays an important role in the history and development of the modern khukuri we know today.
-This accurate reproduction of an original piece from the period is beautifully detailed with polished buffalo horn handle, banded with engraved brass rings and butt cap, crescent stamp of the master craftsman and perfectly placed chirra (fullers) along the blade to add to the elegance and incredible light weight of the blade.
+This 'Vintage Khukuri' is a joint venture between Michael Laidlow and KHHI Nepal.
+Here the sole purpose is to reproduce the exact version so that the beauty and essence of the original kukri is not limited to one person (owner) but for the whole mass to enjoy and take pride in it.
+This khukuri certainly plays an important role in the history and development of the modern khukuri we know today.
+This accurate reproduction of an original piece from the period is beautifully detailed with polished buffalo horn handle, banded with engraved brass rings and butt cap, the crescent stamp of the master craftsman and perfectly placed chirra (fullers) along the blade to add to the elegance and incredible lightweight of the blade.
 The spectacular and unique work on the khukuri appeals to any observer.
-Moreover the sheath is beautifully decorated by hand carved brass chape in tip/front section.
-Likewise, the artistically prepared brass plate mounted on the frog gives a classic and stunning look to the whole look and status of the kukri.
+Moreover, the sheath is beautifully decorated by hand-carved brass chape in the tip/front section.
+Likewise, the artistically prepared brass plate mounted on the frog gives a classic and stunning look to the whole look and status of the khukuri.
 This vintage khukuri is a high-end product in every way and form.
-A must have for the discerning/serious kukri collectors.
+A must-have for the discerning/serious kukri collectors.

 Original piece owner:

-Michael Laidlow is a collector and student of “Vintage & Antique Military Khukuri”, that are both beautiful, unique and are of historical significance; as well as innovative, modern khukuri designs.
+Michael Laidlow is a collector and student of “Vintage & Antique Military Khukuri”, that are both beautiful, unique, and are of historical significance; as well as innovative, modern khukuri designs.
 Grandson of a Canadian WW1 infantryman, his interest in khukuri grew from studying WW1 and the Gurkha soldiers that fought so bravely alongside their British Commonwealth Allies.
 Michael lives in Ontario Canada and is survived by his wife.
-He is a full time knife enthusiast and collector.
+He is a full-time knife enthusiast and collector.
 We feel very proud to be associated with him through this special kukri.
-We thank you for this great opportunity.
+Thank you for this great opportunity.

 HC 5160 hand made/forged